osterowsky/mustard-reader/README.md

 # Mustard Reader - Chrome Extension

-Mustard Reader is a Chrome extension designed to enhance reading speed and comprehension.
+Mustard Reader is a Chrome extension designed to enhance reading speed through the algoritm to bold right parts of the word

 ## Table of Contents